50.6M

 Fiji's National Designated Authority (NDA)

-The Ministry of Economy (MoE) is Fijis National Designated Authority (NDA) to the Green Climate Fund (GCF).
-The NDA serves as the interface between stakeholders and the GCF.
+The Climate Change Division of the Office of the Prime Minister as the National Designated Authority (NDA) Secretariat is the fundamental intermediary and point of communication between stakeholders in Fiji and the Green Climate Fund (GCF).
 It provides broad strategic oversight of the GCF activities in Fiji and communicates Fiji’s priorities for financing low-emission and climate resilient development.
 Fiji has currently 5 GCF projects.

 More information about the NDA can be accessed here: